cembsroque/Predicting-Student-Academic-Status-Based-on-ML-Classification-Algorithms/README.md

 > Note: The dataset was preprocessed to handle categorical features and missing values.
 Classes were slightly imbalanced, with fewer examples in the “Enrolled” category.

 ---
+## Exploratory Data Analysis (EDA)
+Before modeling, an in-depth exploration of the dataset was conducted to uncover patterns, assess data quality, and guide feature engineering.

+### Categorical Feature Mapping
+Several categorical variables (e.g., education level, course, language, etc.) were originally encoded as numerical codes.

+These were mapped to human-readable labels using dictionaries to improve interpretability and visualization.

+### Visualizations
+EDA was supported by visual insights using Matplotlib, Seaborn, and Plotly.
+The following types of plots were used:

+  Distribution Plots
+  Admission Grades and Age at Enrollment were plotted using histograms with KDE (Kernel Density Estimate) overlays.
+  These helped in analyzing the shape of the distributions and detecting skewness or anomalies.

+  Bar Charts
+  Unemployment Rate by Course: Highlighted which academic programs were associated with higher post-graduation unemployment.

+  Nationality Distribution: Displayed using a log-scaled bar chart to better visualize less-represented groups.

+  Target Distribution: The target variable "Enrolled" (indicating students who remained enrolled) is underrepresented compared to the other two classes — "Graduate" and "Dropout" — revealing a class imbalance   that may impact model performance.

+  Pie Charts
+  Illustrated the proportion of Mother’s and Father’s education levels in the dataset, as also gender and course distributions.

+  Boxplots
+  Used to compare Previous Qualification types against admission grades.
+Helped identify variations in performance based on different academic backgrounds and detect outliers.

+---
 ## Models & Techniques

 Three classification models were implemented: